-SMS Element Level 1 Input Doc ref/ remarks l evel 2 Input Doc ref/ remarks Level 3 Input Doc ref/ remarks 1.2/L1/3 1.2/L2/3 1.2/L3/1 Safety accountabilities [1.2] There is a safety committee (or equivalent mechanism) that reviews the SMS and its safety performance.
+SMS Element Level 1 Doc ref/ remarks Input Doc ref/ remarks Input Doc ref/ remarks 1.2/L1/3 1.2/L2/3 1.2/L3/1 יַז There is a safety committee (or equivalent mechanism) that reviews the SMS and its safety performance.
 For a large organisation, there are departmental or section safety action groups that work in conjunction with the safety committee.
-The safety committee is chaired by the accountable manager or (for very large organisations) by an appropriately assigned deputy, duly substantiated in the SMS manual. acc 1.2/L1/4 1.2/L2/4 1.2/L3/2 Safety The safety committee includes relevant operational or departmental heads as applicable.
+The safety committee is chaired by the accountable manager or (for very large organisations) by an appropriately assigned deputy, duly substantiated in the SMS manual. abiliti 1.2/L1/4 1.2/L2/4 1.2/L3/2 ty acc The safety committee includes relevant operational or departmental heads as applicable.
 There is an appointed safety (SMS) coordinator within the safety action group.
 The safety action groups are chaired by the departmental or section head where applicable.
-1.3/L1/1 1.3/L2/1 1.3/L3/1 ment of key safety personnel [1.3] There is a manager who performs the role of administering the SMS.
+1.3/L1/1 1.3/L2/1 1.3/L3/1 ety personnel [1.
+There is a manager who performs the role of administering the SMS.
 The manager responsible for administering the SMS does not hold other responsibilities that may conflict or impair his role as SMS manager.
-The SMS manager has direct access or reporting to the accountable manager concerning the implementation and operation of the SMS. nent iers(1.3/L1/2 1.3/L3/2 ppoint The manager performing the SMS role has relevant SMS functions included in his terms of reference. - The SMS manager is a senior management position not lower than or subservient to other operational or production positions. ıse 1.4/L1/1 1.4/L2/1 1.4/L3/1 Emergency response planning [1.4] There is a documented ERP or equivalent operational contingency procedure.
+The SMS manager has direct access or reporting to the accountable manager concerning the implementation and operation of the SMS. ey sat 1.3/L1/2 1.3/L3/2 Appointment of key safety personnel [1.3] The manager performing the SMS role has relevant SMS functions included in his terms of reference.
+The SMS manager is a senior management position not lower than or subservient to other operational or production positions.
+Emer genc / y 1.4/L1/1 1.4/L2/1 1.4/L3/1

+There is a documented ERP or equivalent operational contingency procedure.
 The ERP includes procedures for the continuing safe production, delivery or support of aviation products or services during such emergencies or contingencies.
-The ERP addresses relevant integration with external customer or subcontractor organisations where applicable. Ш 1.4/L1/2 1.4/L2/2 1.4/L3/2

-The ERP is appropriate to the size, nature and complexity of the organisation.
+The ERP addresses relevant integration with external customer or subcontractor organisations where applicable.
+1.4/L1/2 1.4/L2/2 1.4/L3/2 The ERP is appropriate to the size, nature and complexity of the organisation.
 There is a plan for drills or exercises with respect to the ERP.
 There is a procedure for periodic review of the ERP to ensure its continuing relevance and effectiveness.
 1.4/L1/3 1.4/L2/3 The emergency plan addresses possible or likely emergency/crisis scenarios relating to the organisation's aviation product or service deliveries.
 ERP drills or exercises are carried out according to plan and the result of drills carried out are documented.